 My First Year on Hubpages: A Quick Review

-On 4th June, 2011, I opened an account on Hubpages, and I began writing and publishing articles on the website in October of the same year.
+in early June 2011, I opened an account on Hubpages, and I began writing and publishing articles on the website in October of the same year.
 One year later, I’ve decided to write on how my first year on Hubpages went, what I’ve learnt and my plans for the next year.

 During the past year, I have written and published fifteen hubs, not including this one.
 I wish I had written more during the last year (fifteen doesn’t seem that impressive), but due to personal commitments and responsibilities that kept me busy, I was unable to.

 On Hubpages, you are encouraged to write on what you know, no matter the subject.
 I found myself writing hubs on topics such as technology, ways of saving and making money and beauty tips, amongst others.
 If I was unsure about something, I made sure to do some research on it before including it in my article.

 Honestly, when I was considering opening an account on Hubpages, the question that kept repeating in my head was “What on earth am I going to write about?”
 However, when I actually started writing hubs, I found that ideas came in droves!
 As I would start working on a hub, an idea for another one would come up.
 I actually began to carry around a small notebook to jot down ideas for hub topics and phrases that I could use.
 (This really helps!)

 I enjoyed working on every single one of my hubs that I have published.
 Granted, I’ve started more than I actually finished and published, but it was a good learning process.
 I learned how to write and organize articles so that they would be more interesting for the reader, where to get copyright-free stock photos from, and I also found out about SEO (search engine optimization) and the importance of key words and how they can help your traffic flow.
 So I didn’t just learn how to publish something to Hubpages, I learned about publishing internet content in general.